Skryabin-P/DEX-Arbitrage-bot/readme.md

 # DEX Library

-A small library for interacting with different decentralized exchanges (DEX) for now based on Uniswap V2 and V3.
+A library for interacting with different decentralized exchanges (DEX).
+At the moment only based on Uniswap V2 and V3.
-This library provides functionality for obtaining quotes, trades, and other operations related to decentralized exchanges.
+This library provides functionality for obtaining quotes, trades, and other operations related to the decentralized exchanges.

 ## Features

 - Obtain quotes for various tokens on different DEX platforms from different Networks
 - Encode trades and approves
-- Example scripts demonstrating library usage
+- Get example scripts demonstrating library usage

 ## Installation